1889 Carmarthenshire County Council election: Aldermanic Vacanies, 1889-1892

 As a result of these changes there was one additional Liberal alderman at the expense of the Conservatives.

 Morgan Davies died in February 1892, shortly before the end of his term as alderman.

 By-elections, 1889-1892

 St Ishmaels by-election, 1889

 In contrast to the position in other counties only one by-election was caused by the election of aldermen.
-This was in St Ishmaels where, following the election of John Lewis Philipps as an alderman the Liberal candidate captured the seatafter a contest that took place in heavy snow.
+This was in St Ishmaels where, following the election of John Lewis Philipps as an alderman the Liberal candidate captured the seat after a contest that took place in heavy snow.

 Llanarthney by-election, 1889

 Thomas Davies, Bremenda, the member for Llanarthney, died in August 1889 as a result of injuries sustained falling off his horse.
 Rev R.G.
 Lawrence of Middleton Hall, an unsuccessful candidate at the election held earlier in the year was returned unopposed.

 Pembrey by-election, 1890

 A by-election arose in the Pembrey ward following the appointment of William Howell as returning officer for the county.